 The great thing about a raised planter box is that you can easily move it around your garden or add it to a balcony or patio if you are short on space.
 If you find that your plants aren’t getting enough sunlight in their current location after a short while, simply move it elsewhere in your garden.
 Some people like to focus on seasonal flowers, and a few times a year they’ll completely redesign the raised planter box to keep up with the current season.

 When all is said and done, it might look a hodge-podge this year, but the raised flower planter box is a pride and joy to all members of our family.
 It’s the perfect way to teach your kids about gardening and looking after plants, and they’ll love checking on the progress of their work during the upcoming weeks and months.

 We love how it brightens up a currently colorless corner of our yard.
 Of course, you could opt for even brighter blooms in your DIY raised planter box, which will soon make it a focal point in your garden.

 The box is tucked away between a backyard shed and some raspberry bushes.
 The mahogany flame hue looks fresh and bright in this setting.

 This is a wonderful addition to a backyard, a front yard, a side yard, or even a deck or balcony.
 The raised planter box design is easy on one’s back and just different enough from other flower beds or herb or vegetable gardens that it’s eye-catching and a treat to look at.
+We think this is a wonderful project for the whole family to be involved in, and kids will love having their own section of your new raised planter box to look after by themselves.
+While it may look like there were a lot of steps involved, you’ll be pleased with how quickly everything comes together in your new DIY raised planter box this year.
 We hope you enjoy making your own and growing the things you love.